-An in-depth analysis of the life cycle makes us more aware of the environment and the effects of the things we wear.
+An in-depth analysis of the life cycle makes us more aware of the environment and the effects of the things we wear like custom hoodies.
 Every garment has an impact on the environment.
-Take the example of the custom t shirts that you are wearing.
+Take for example the t-shirt that you are wearing.
 Consider the amount of water that was used to make the fiber.
 The fuel burned in order to ship it.
 The scraps are thrown away from the trimmings.
 The amount of water used every time it is washed.

 A student from Chalmers Institute of Technology conducted a life-cycle analysis.
 The aim was to find out more about the resources that go into fashion and their overall impact.
 She was curious to find out the environmental footprint of the t-shirt.
 The Ph.D. student is undertaking a course on Environmental System Analysis.
 Several aspects of the life cycle, which are in the context of fashion, were put together in the analysis.
 The result showed that the fashion industry could indeed affect our world in more ways than we can imagine.